 Social isolation – never getting out of the house – is one of the biggest threats to the health of people with mental illness.

-Houselink’s Social Recreation Program offer meaningful activities to resident and community participants alike. builds the bridge from isolation to physical activity, good nutrition, affordable entertainment, and most importantly, a community of peers.
+Houselink’s Social Recreation Program offers meaningful activities to resident and community participants alike. builds the bridge from isolation to physical activity, good nutrition, affordable entertainment, and most importantly, a community of peers.

 The program’s success depends on active participant leadership at every level.
 A volunteer elected committee comprised entirely of people with lived experience oversees program design and delivery.
 Houselink offers peer employment to help manage our Community Drop-In, cook meals, and organize events

 The Social Recreation program includes:

 - Community kitchens, including a weekly community lunch and Sunday dinner, plus a semi-monthly Breakfast Club.
 Meals rotate among our larger buildings to reach all.

 - Sports, events and activities.
 We offer low-cost or free tickets to sports and cultural events, and organize sports activities, card tournaments, movie days, and picnics.

 - Arts and crafts, led by trained participants.

 - Recovery forums: where participants are learn about recovery and discuss personal progress with peers.

 - A computer club, including coaching by and for participants

 - Men and Women’s Group.